Content warning, highlight the hidden text between the lines:

 Get like me, get like Party Girl

 Another text message.
 Alicia swore she put it on mute.
-She swore she did several times last night before she finally turned her cellular phone off completely.
-The altitude must have been getting to Party Girl on the slopes because her texts yesterday night had gotten long and quite erratic.
+She swore she did several times last night before she finally gave up and turned it off.
+The altitude must have been getting to Party Girl on the slopes because her texts last night had gotten long and quite erratic.

 Mon Feb 2, 2004